-The council will consider any actions to eliminate the gender pay gap.
-The corporate leadership team has asked departmental leadership teams to analyse the gender profile of professions within their divisions with a view to address any barriers to women accessing career pathways, e.g. could job roles be made more flexible and entry level posts, such as apprenticeships be facilitated.
+The council will continue to work to eliminate the gender pay gap.
+The Executive Management Team has tasked departmental management teams with analysing the gender profile of professions within their divisions and addressing any barriers to women accessing career pathways, e.g. could job roles be made more flexible and entry level posts, such as apprenticeships be facilitated